 In short – none!

-So far there have been no clinical trials of hydroxychloroquine in children.
+So far, there have been no clinical trials of hydroxychloroquine in children.
 As it is already used in children with other conditions, we do know that is safe in the ‘well’ child and have some information about appropriate dosing.
-However, if it is prescribed to children with moderate to severe disease COVID-19, we cannot assume that the distribution around the body and clearance (pharmacokinetics) and its interaction with the body (pharmacodynamics) is the same.
+However, suppose it is prescribed to children with moderate to severe disease COVID-19.
+In that case, we cannot assume that the distribution around the body and clearance (pharmacokinetics) and its interaction with the body (pharmacodynamics) is the same.

 Where to from here?

-As per the World Health Organisation experimental therapies should not be used outside of registered clinical trials.
-The future use of hydroxychloroquine in children with COVID-19 is therefore dependent on whether clinical trials are conducted.
+According to the World Health Organisation, experimental therapies should not be used outside of registered clinical trials.
+Therefore, the future use of hydroxychloroquine in children with COVID-19 is dependent on whether clinical trials are conducted.

 Why is this important?

-For any new therapeutic agent to be used in children it requires the same rigorous assessment in clinical trials in adults.
-Often due to ethical issues and the inherent challenges of performing clinical trials with children, these studies do not occur.
+Any new therapeutic agent must undergo the same rigorous assessment in clinical trials in adults before being used in children.
+However, due to ethical issues and the inherent challenges of performing clinical trials with children, these studies often do not occur.
 This is a huge issue in paediatrics in general, as almost all new drugs are only tested thoroughly in adults.

 Paediatricians are often forced to prescribe drugs ‘off label’ (use of drugs for a different age group, indication, dosage, frequency or route) or ‘unlicensed’ (where a drug is used despite it not being approved by the licencing body such as Therapeutic Goods Australia).
-Many commonly used drugs are actually prescribed ‘off label’ including ondansetron, salbutamol and even paracetamol.
+Many commonly used drugs are prescribed ‘off label’, including ondansetron, salbutamol and even paracetamol.
 There are well-documented risks of adverse effects with off-label and unlicensed prescribing.
-Without clinical trials there is no other option.
+Without clinical trials, there is no other option.

 In conclusion…

 It would be great if hydroxychloroquine was the wonder-drug we were all waiting for, with the in vitro data certainly promising.
-However, further clinical trials to assess its efficacy and safety are required, particularly before its use in children.
+However, further clinical trials are required to assess its efficacy and safety, particularly before its use in children.

 References